davidmuzi/DMDiskStation/README.md

 DMDiskStation
 =============

-An iOS framwork to interface with Synology DiskStations
+An iOS framework to interface with Synology DiskStations

 ## Purpose